ChainAgnostic/CAIPs/CAIPs/caip-x.md

 2. **Wallet Initiated Adding Permissions To an Existing Session:**

    - **Current Method:** CAIP-25 does not make it very clear how a respondent (wallet), can modify the permissions of an existing session.
 The following excerpt is the closest we get: "The properties and authorization scopes that make up the session are expected to be persisted and tracked over time by both parties in a discrete data store, identified by an entropic identifier assigned in the initial response.
 This object gets updated, extended, closed, etc. by successive calls and notifications, each tagged by this identifier."
-   - **Proposed Method:** Wallet publishes and caller/dapp listens for an event `providerAuthorizationUpdated` with the new full sessionScope.
+   - **Proposed Method:** Wallet publishes and caller/dapp listens for an event `providerAuthorizationChanged` with the new full sessionScope.

 3. **Wallet Initiated Permissions Revocation:**

    - **Current Method:** "If a respondent (e.g. a wallet) needs to initiate a new session, whether due to user input, security policy, or session expiry reasons, it can simply generate a new session identifier to signal this notification to the calling provider."
    - Given this language it is unclear if a wallet can revoke permissions without creating a new session.
 It is also therefore unclear if a wallet can revoke some subset of permissions without creating a new session.
-   - **Proposed Method:** Wallet publishes and caller/dapp listens for an event `providerAuthorizationUpdated` with the new full sessionScope.
+   - **Proposed Method:** Wallet publishes and caller/dapp listens for an event `providerAuthorizationChanged` with the new full sessionScope.

 4. **Dapp Initiated Permissions Revocation:**